Mattia2700/ais-markdowns/ml/first_part/Supervised Classification.md

 ![Alt text](assets/third_case.png)

-with an hyperquadric decision boundary (linear, lines, planes, parallel (crossing) planes, parabulas, hyperbolas, (nested) ellipsses.
+with an hyperquadric decision boundary (linear, lines, planes, parallel (crossing) planes, parabulas, hyperbolas, (nested) ellipsses).

 ## Decision Trees

 Usually the features are real-valued and there exists some notion of metric (it is possible to calculate the distance between two points), but it may happen that the features are categorical, nominal, discrete (e.g. the color of a car) and there is no metric: a sample is represented by a list of attributes.

-In this case the classifier should be a rule-based one, constituted by a sequence of questions, construing a tree, a decision tree, where leaves are the classes, the other nodes are the queries and the links are the properties of the samples.
+In this case the classifier should be a rule-based one, constituted by a sequence of questions, constructing a tree, a decision tree, where leaves are the classes, the other nodes are the queries and the links are the properties of the samples.

 The adventages of using decision trees include interpretability, fast classification and easy incomporation of prior knowledge from human experts.